Which leave is right for me?

 Employees must use their own paid leaves for the remaining 40% while receiving Short-term Disability.
 Review the Short-term Disability page for more information.

-Unum will set up your Short-term Disability leave.
-If you are experiencing an event, please reach out to them to discuss FML and Short-term Disability.
-Call Unum at 866-779-1054.
+If you are experiencing a short-term disability event, please reach out to Unum to discuss at 866-779-1054.

 Yes.